grafana/grafana/docs/sources/alerting/configure-notifications/mute-timings.md

 All fields are lists; to match the field, at least one list element must be satisfied.
 Fields also support ranges using `:` (e.g., `monday:thursday`).

 If a field is left blank, any moment of time matches the field.
 For an instant of time to match a complete time interval, all fields must match.
-A mute timing can contain multiple time intervals.

 If you want to specify an exact duration, specify all the options.

+**Example**

-For example, if you wanted to create a time interval for the first Monday of the month, for March, June, September, and December, between the hours of 12:00 and 24:00 UTC your time interval specification would be:
+If you wanted to create a time interval for the first Monday of the month, for March, June, September, and December, between the hours of 12:00 and 24:00 UTC your time interval specification would be:

 - Time range:
   - Start time: `12:00`